 Every marketer knows that you can't increase your sales through gut feelings alone.
-You must conduct consumer research and get input and customer feedback through focus groups and other research methods.
+You must conduct consumer research and get input and customer feedback through focus groups and other research methods, including A/B testing and on-page experiments.

 Lately, there has been a shift in data collection methods, from traditional focus groups to online focus groups that allow researchers to host discussions between multiple respondents online.